v-rajagt/IntuneDocs/intune/configuration/device-profile-monitor.md

 ## Device Firmware Configuration Interface profile reporting

+DFCI profiles are reported on a per-setting basis, just like other device configuration profiles.
 Depending on the manufacturer’s support of DFCI, some settings may not apply.

+With your DFCI profile settings, you may see the following states:

 - **Compliant**: This state shows when a setting value in the profile matches the setting on the device.
 This state can happen in the following scenarios:

   - The DFCI profile successful configured the setting in the profile.
   - The device doesn't have the hardware feature controlled by the setting, and the profile setting is **Disabled**.
   - UEFI doesn't allow DFCI to disable the feature, and the profile setting is **Enabled**.